trustification/EvalGuard/README.md

 EvalGuard provides:

-- **Schemas** for evaluation reports, tasks, and metrics
+- **Schemas** for evaluation reports, tasks, metrics, and guardrails
 - **Configuration files** for:
   - Task descriptions and categories
   - Metric types and interpretations
   - Thresholds for performance levels
+  - Guardrails for operational constraints and policies
   - Tags for capabilities, risk types, and domains
 - **Annotated evaluation reports** (e.g., in JSON/YAML format)

 This enables:
 - Consistent comparison across evaluations
 - Configurable guidance on model strengths and limitations
-- Future integration with guardrails and policy frameworks
+- Operational guardrails and policy frameworks
+- Risk mitigation and quality enforcement

 ---